 Birmingham Education Partnership’s (BEP) governing board provides strategic leadership in tandem with the executives to whom they give both support and external challenge.
 Board members take a pivotal role in ensuring that BEP continues to champion good education for every child in the city.

 The BEP Board is chaired by Baroness Estelle Morris (previous Secretary of State in the Department of Education and Skills) and is comprised of four serving Birmingham headteachers and two external directors that come with a wealth of legal and financial expertise.

 Baroness Estelle Morris, Chair

-Estelle started her career in education as a teacher in an inner city multiracial comprehensive school where she taught for 18 years.
-In 1992, she entered Parliament, becoming the Secretary of State for Education and Skills in 2001.
-She followed this with 2 years as a Minister at the Department of Culture, Media and Sport, and left Parliament in 2005.
+Estelle started her career as a teacher in an inner city multiracial comprehensive school where she taught for 18 years.
+In 1992 she was elected as Member of Parliament for Birmingham Yardley and in 1997, she was appointed a Minister at the Department for Education and Employment becoming the Secretary of State in the Department of Education and Skills in 2002.
+She followed this with 2 years as a Minister at the Department of Culture Media and Sport.

 Andrew Hodge, Director

 James worked in the PwC Government and Public Sector practice for 20 years advising clients from across the public sector on accounting and audit, project and programme management, financial management and also risk management.